-Are you wondering what are the financial requirements for partner visas?
+Are you wondering what the Partner Visa financial requirements are?
 For most Partner Visa applications under the 5-year route, we often find that the most difficult and time-consuming preparation surrounds the financial documents.

-Understanding the Appendix FM financial requirements can be quite daunting and complicated.
-Strict criteria must be met and prescribed evidence must be provided.
+Understanding the financial requirements as laid out in the Appendix FM can be quite daunting and complicated.
+Strict criteria must be met, and prescribed evidence must be provided.
 Each application may differ slightly due to the uniqueness of each individual case, and occasionally there are exceptions.

-However, the Home Office financial requirements are rigid and failing to fulfil this requirement usually results in the refusal of visa applications.
+However, the Home Office may be rigid and failing to fulfil this requirement usually results in the refusal of visa applications.
 Below is a breakdown of all the key points for the financial requirements of family members’ applications.

 What type of applications does this apply to: